michauhl/RBPBench/README.md

 ### Additional functions

-#### Plot nucleotide distribution around genomic positions
+#### Plot nucleotide distribution at genomic positions

-We can use `rbpbench dist` to plot the nucleotide distribution around genomic positions.
+We can use `rbpbench dist` to plot the nucleotide distribution at genomic positions.
 This can be used e.g. to check for potential nucleotide biases at CLIP-seq crosslink positions.
 For illustration, we use genomic stop codon positions obtained from [ENSEMBL transcript annotations](https://www.ensembl.org/info/data/ftp/index.html):